top of page

 What makes a good celebrant, for Helen Stott?

 Being trained, certified, and continually developing through professional networks like AOIC, are all important ...
 But empathy with those feeling lost, overwhelmed, or just plain sad, makes a really good celebrant.
-Family and friends know me better as Helen Stott, and I'd like to explain how my personal experiences influence how I work as a celebrant.
+Family and friends know me better as Helen Stott, and I'd like to explain how my personal experiences influence how I work.

 My dad died suddenly, partly as a result of caring for my mum who had Alzheimer's.
 Five years later, I lost Mum completely too.
 It was a real privilege to plan the funerals of both of them, more or less single-handedly, as my family is small.